-- 1. Employees of any member of The Builders' Association who are represented by Local 15 or a member of a successor Labor organization to each of those Unions, of the International Union of Bricklayers and Allied Craftsman, AFL-CIO; - 2.
+- 1. Employees of any member of The Builders' Association who are represented by Local 15 or a member of a successor Labor organization to Local 15, of the International Union of Bricklayers and Allied Craftsman, AFL-CIO; - 2.
 Employees of any employer who is not a member of The Builders' Association who have agreed to abide by the terms of the collective bargaining agreement, if their employment is covered by the terms of the agreement, and the Trustees agree to accept contributions on their behalf; - 3.
-Employees of Local 15 or a member of a successor Labor organization to each of those Unions; - 4.
+Employees of Local 15 or a member of a successor Labor organization to Local 15; - 4.
 Employees of the Trust Fund and Training Fund; and - 5.
 Employees of The Builders' Association, if contributions are made on their behalf.